aubreyja/ww_install/README.md

 If you use the script, please email me to let me know what OS you installed it on so I can add a notation to the list of tested distributions above and address any problems you run into.
 I'd also be happy to hear suggestions for improvement.
 Seriously, though.
-Send all yoru complaints to this guy.
+Send all your complaints to this guy.

 Contributors
 ------------